 When it comes to wear and tear on a home’s exterior, most people think that winter is the season to keep an eye on.
 However, the summer months can also be brutal on a house.
 From asphalt shingles baking in the sun to clogged gutters filling up with rainwater, summertime can take a toll on the outside of your home — and your wallet.

-The good news is that warm temps make it easier — and more enjoyable — to get outside and take care of your home’s exterior structures.
-Here are several potential problem areas to watch for, along with ways to keep your home’s exterior in top shape and function.
+The good news is that warm temperatures make it easier — and more enjoyable — to get outside and take care of your home’s exterior structures.
+Here are several potential problem areas to watch out for, along with ways to keep your home’s exterior in top shape and function.

 What Summer Does to Your Asphalt Shingle Roof

 Summer means hot temperatures and longer days that leave your asphalt shingle roof baking in the sun.
 If your roof is already missing shingles, intense heat can speed up the damage.
 This can expose your home to moisture, which can cause mold and mildew to grow inside.
 Prolonged sunlight can also cause shingles to curl, buckle and warp.
 In addition to making your home vulnerable to moisture, a damaged roof will also make your energy bills go up.

 While most people worry about heavy snow and ice causing a roof collapse, heavy rain and strong winds can also make an aging roof a serious hazard.
 If your roof is nearing the end of its lifespan, it’s important to watch closely for signs of an unsafe roof.

 - Sagging – If your roof is sagging outside or inside, don’t wait to call a roofing pro.
 This is a major warning sign of a potential home roofing collapse that shouldn’t be ignored.